adi2000pedavegi/Modulation-Classification-using-Self-Supervised-Learning/knn_awgn/README.md

 labelprop.mlx file implements label propagation algorithm for labelling unlabelled training samples and KNN is used as supervised classifier

-Respective files saves all data into .mat files
+Respective files saves all required data into .mat files

+Performance of SNR vs Accuracy was recorded in idpplot.m for both supervised and self-supervised process(percentage of unlabelled training samples is fixed as 25%)

 References: